The Luxembourgish school system

 Luxembourg secondary schools usually hold open days to allow parents and pupils to visit and ask questions directly to staff members.

 Classes are in German for the first three years but switch to French in the fourth year without any transition.
 The only subject which is taught in French from the first year of secondary school is maths.
 Pupils need to have good knowledge of both languages.

 There are four classic secondary schools across the country which also teach through French in the first three years.

-Pupils who want to go to a classic secondary school but do not have a high enough level in French or German have the option of state-run international and European schools.
+Pupils who want to go to a classic secondary school but do not have a high enough level in French or German have the option of state-run international schools.
 You can find more information on these in our article on Finding the right school.